joekamien/RDP-2015-10-05-Ruth-Arron/README.md

 ## Summary
-This is my approach to the Reddit daily programmer challenge [2015-10-05 (Ruth Allen Pairs)](https://www.reddit.com/r/dailyprogrammer/comments/3nkanm/20151005_challenge_235_easy_ruthaaron_pairs/).
+This is my approach to the Reddit daily programmer challenge [2015-10-05 (Ruth Arron Pairs)](https://www.reddit.com/r/dailyprogrammer/comments/3nkanm/20151005_challenge_235_easy_ruthaaron_pairs/).

 ## LICENSE
 (The MIT License)

-Copyright © 2015 Joseph Kamien
+Copyright Â© 2015 Joseph Kamien

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the